alvaro-rodrigues/MDA/README.md

 # MDA
-Files related to Data Mining course
+Files related to Data Mining course.

+### Questions
+Visualization for a Q&A about Data Mining.